kanevk/markdown-cv/index.md

 ## Emphasis
 Curious and open-minded individual, passionate about forming mental models for complex problems and writing software that solves them.
-Experienced in designing APIs, writing quality tests, working on data heavy applications and doing complex refactorings.
+Experienced in designing APIs, writing quality tests, working on data-heavy applications and doing complex refactorings.

 ### Strengths
  - Remote worker = communication + ethics + freedom